Discrete Element Modeling

 Jenike & Johanson has a passion for particles.
 We know that though spheres are computationally attractive, they in many cases will not provide accurate or representative DEM modeling respects.
 Look at the simulation below, illustrating the behavior of a sphere vs. clustered spheres vs. polyhedral particles.
 Clearly the spheres and clusters do not mimic the true flow behavior of the shaped particles.

-As shown below, we can accurately model particle shape using our 3D particle scanner and our polyhedral algorithm in our code.
+We can accurately model particle shape using our 3D particle scanner and our polyhedral algorithm in our code.
 Computational speed does matter for efficient engineering, thus, using polyhedral algorithms with particles having extraneous facets is not beneficial to the DEM analysis because every facet must undergo tracking and calculations for acceleration, velocity, position, and impact, torque, sliding, etc. We’ve optimized our DEM code to use polyhedral geometries that reflect you material processing so you get prediction results that can help engineer improvement to your bottom line.

 We have experienced engineers who are knowledgeable and specialize in DEM practices to perform accurate analytical modeling.
 We understand the importance of making sure the models are scaled geometrically and calibrated to measured bulk material flow properties.
 Our laboratories can measure the relevant flow properties for DEM analyses, such as bulk density, cohesive strength, wall friction (coefficient of sliding friction; both dynamic and static), particle density and shape, and abrasive wear.

 Our DEM code has the ability to model motion on multiple levels of complexity and degrees of freedom.
-As shown in the DEM thumbnail image, the motion is occurring at three

 1. The screw (auger) is rotating the flights about its central shaft